arangodb/docs/oasis/getting-started.md

 ## Get a deployment up and running

 1. The first card in the Oasis Dashboard has a dropdown menu to select a cloud provider and region.
-Pick one, click on _Create deployment_ and accept the terms and conditions.
+Pick one, click __Create deployment__ and accept the terms and conditions.

    ![Oasis Dashboard](images/oasis-dashboard.png)